tomaskala/server-config/README.md

             IdentitiesOnly yes
             IdentityFile ~/.ssh/<PRIVATE-KEY-GIT>
         ```
         * This configuration allows to simplify git queries to the server.
-It is no longer necessary to specify the different SSH port and it allows to use a unique SSH key.
+It is no longer necessary to specify the different SSH port and it is possible to use a unique SSH key.
 Furthermore, `IdentitiesOnly yes` ensures that SSH will not try all your keys but immediately use the specified one.
     * The following is a template to initialize a new git repository on the server.
 This must be repeated for each new repository.
-        * On the server side, logged as the main user (the git user does not have a proper shell, so logging is impossible anyway).
+        * On the server side, logged as the main user (the git user does not have a proper shell, so login is impossible anyway).
             ```
             $ sudo mkdir /home/git/<REPO-NAME>.git
             $ cd /home/git/<REPO-NAME>.git